Insights

 What matters most for scaling Scottish companies is how business is done.
 The UAE is relationship-first.
 Trust, credibility, and government backing carry significant weight.
 Coming to market as part of a trusted delegation, with visible support from the Scottish Government, changes the nature of conversations founders can have.

 This was evident throughout the week.
 Deputy First Minister Kate Forbes’ presence at the Ministry of Investment sent a strong signal, both to founders and to local stakeholders.
-For founders who had previously disengaged from parts of the Scottish startup ecosystem, the mission rebuilt trust by demonstrating what coordinated, founder-focused support can unlock.
+The Directorate for International Trade and Investment was an invaluable support to make this mission happen.

 Outcomes and Early Signals